Particular/docs.particular.net/nservicebus/recoverability/exception-caveats.md

 ## `OutOfMemoryException`

-If an [`OutOfMemoryException`](https://docs.microsoft.com/en-us/dotnet/api/system.outofmemoryexception) is thrown, the process may terminate.
-This is because, even though this exception type is handled in the same way as all others, if the lack of sufficient memory persists, another instance of `OutOfMemoryException` may be thrown while the original exception is being handled.
+The process may terminate if an [`OutOfMemoryException`](https://docs.microsoft.com/en-us/dotnet/api/system.outofmemoryexception) is thrown.
+This is because, even though this exception type is handled the same way as all others if the lack of sufficient memory persists, another instance of `OutOfMemoryException` may be thrown while the original exception is being handled.